LifeboatLLC/HDF5-Encryption/README.md

 # HDF5-Encryption
-This repo to hold HDF5 Encryption VFD prototype.
+This repo holds HDF5 Encryption VFD prototype amd documentation.

-Here are instructions how to build in "place".
+Below are instructions how to build in "place" the version of HDF5 with encryption enables.
+Please notice that currently key and magic nuber are hard coded.

 * Checkout from the reporistory